-The negative development impact of aggressive tax avoidance by multinational corporations has become an increasing cause for concern, with a 2015 UN Conference on Trade and Development paper noting that developing countries lose $100 million annually in tax revenue due to related tax practices.
+The negative development impact of aggressive tax avoidance by multinational corporations has become an increasing cause for concern, with a 2015 UN Conference on Trade and Development paper noting that developing countries lose $100 billion annually in tax revenue due to related tax practices.
 Meanwhile, according to World Bank 2016 figures, the International Finance Corporation (IFC, the World Bank’s private sector arm) has comprised nearly 20 per cent of World Bank commitments for the past five years.
 This calls for more attention to be paid to the tax impacts of IFC’s investments, as highlighted in the April 2016 Oxfam report The IFC and tax havens.

 Stora Enso: Brazilian pulp paper trail via the Netherlands